 Glazed Pecan-Raisin Cake

-This cake is lighter in texture and more delicate than traditional fruitcake, yet keeps all its appeal with nutmeg, pecans, raisins, and a touch of brandy.
+This recipe from reader Carol J. Rhodes of Houston, Texas, is lighter in texture and more delicate than traditional fruitcake, yet keeps all its appeal with nutmeg, pecans, raisins, and a touch of brandy.

 - 2 cups (4 sticks) unsalted butter, room temperature, plus more for pan

 - 4 cups all-purpose flour (spooned and leveled), plus more for pan